Skip to main content

 • replayability

-The game offers little to no replay value, which is typical for its genre; however, many users feel that the low price justifies the overall experience.
+The game offers little to no replay value, which is typical for its genre; however, its low price point compensates for this limitation by providing a satisfactory user experience.

 • “There is no replay value (as usual for this genre), but the cheap price is more than adequate for the user experience it provides.”